DevFD: Developmental Face Forgery Detection by Learning Shared and Orthogonal LoRA Subspaces: Experiments

-\textbf{Long-sequence continual learning experiment.} To further validate the effectiveness of our proposed method on more manipulation types and extended task sequences, we selected 10 datasets from DF40 and completed long-sequence continual learning experiments under the Task10 protocol.
+To further validate the effectiveness of our proposed method on more manipulation types and extended task sequences, we selected 10 datasets from DF40 and completed long-sequence continual learning experiments under the Task10 protocol.
 We provide more details in the Appendix~\ref{long}.
 The average AUC metric and forgetting rate are plotted as shown in Fig.~\ref{fig:long}.
 The experimental results indicate that in long-sequence learning, both DFIL~\cite{dfil} and HDP~\cite{hdp} exhibit unstable catastrophic forgetting.
-At the same time, our method achieves the highest average AUC and the lowest forgetting rate with stable metrics.
+At the same time, our method achieves the highest average AUC and the lowest forgetting rates.